MrAminiDev/NetOptix/README.md

 13. Block and unBlock All SpeedTest website
 14. Fix WhatsApp Data and Time
 15. Disable Ipv6
+16. install ubuntu on mikrotik
-16. Other features coming soon...
+17. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server